ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/moj-de-tech-radar.md

   - Data Engineering
 ---

-## Why adopt a technology radar?
+## The Balancing Act: Stability vs Innovation

-Choosing which technologies, platforms, and techniques to adopt can be challenging in the fast-evolving tech landscape, with its constant influx of new software-as-a-service (SaaS) and open-source offerings.
-While the familiarity of popular tools can be appealing, relying on them too heavily risks stagnation and missed opportunities for innovation.
+As a data engineering team, we are constantly navigating an ever-evolving tech landscape.
+New tools, platforms, and techniques are constantly emerging, making it challenging to decide what to adopt, assess, or retire.
+While established technologies provide stability, relying on them too heavily risks stagnation and missed opportunities for innovation.

-Adapting existing infrastructure can be costly, often requiring cross-team coordination and significant time.
-However, clinging to outdated solutions simply to avoid these expenses can be equally inefficient, particularly for a smaller team.
-The technology radar helps us identify and prioritise emerging technologies that the wider team is eager to adopt, enabling continued innovation and growth.

-Our decision to implement a technology radar reflects this balancing act.
-A technology radar serves as a shared framework, allowing teams to assess both established and emerging technologies and reach consensus on decisions.
-By giving everyone an opportunity to contribute, it ensures transparency and establishes a unified toolkit that simplifies onboarding and cross team collaboration.
+It’s easy to stick with what’s familiar – tried-and-tested tools offer stability and reliability.
+Yet clinging to old technologies can lead to stagnation, inefficiency, and missed opportunities for innovation.
+On the other hand, rushing to adopt shiny new tools can cause disruption, waste time, and create unnecessary complexity.

+How do we decide what to adopt, assess, or retire? <br>
+How do we explore new technologies without losing focus or creating unnecessary overhead? <br>
+And how do we keep the team aligned and involved in these decisions? <br>

+Enter the **technology radar**: a tool that brings structure and clarity to this balancing act.

+A technology radar provides a shared framework for evaluating tools, platforms, and techniques.
+It helps teams identify emerging technologies worth exploring, recognise reliable tools that should remain part of the stack, and retire outdated solutions.
+More importantly, it fosters collaboration and transparency, ensuring that everyone has a say in shaping our technology choices.

+This blog post explores our journey with the technology radar – why we adopted it, how we use it to balance stability with innovation, the enhancements we’ve introduced to existing approaches, and the key lessons we’ve learned along the way.

 ## Ok, so what is a technology radar?